Influences

 Books:

-Journey (By Yun Ching) - A novel about the choices we make in life, the things we desire, and the heavy sacrifices we make in order to fulfill those desires--just to find out we've chosen the wrong path, and what we've lost along the way could never be recovered.
-Profound, complex, and moving.
+旅途 / Journey (雲菁 原著 / By Yun Ching, Chinese only) - A novel of profound emotional depth about the choices we make in life, our aspirations, the things we desire, and the heavy sacrifices we make in order to fulfill them--just to find out we've chosen the wrong path, and what we've lost along the way could never be recovered.

 Video games:

-I'm a fan of mainly PC games, but play some console games from time to time.
-My favorites are:
+I was a fan of mainly PC games, but slowly I warmed up to the console.
+My all-time favorites games are:

-System Shock 2- The most atmospheric, immersive, and horrifying game, with excellent design of hybrid genre in gameplay and UI.
-The use of recorded logs to tell the story is brilliant, and the horror element is very intense.
+System Shock 2 - The most atmospheric, immersive, and horrifying game, with excellent design of hybridizing genres in gameplay and UI.
+The use of recorded logs to tell the story was brilliant (and have been emulated by many games since), and the horror element is very intense.
 The first time I was being chased by the zombies, I literally had to take a break because I thought my heart was going to explode.

 Portal - A complete surprise and one of the most original, entertaining, humorous, yet simple games ever made.

-Unreal Tournament/UT 2003/2004 - Another great FPS.
-Raised the watermark for multi-player FPS with its variety of weapons and game play.
-Who needs Quake 3 when you have UT?
+Unreal Tournament/UT 2003/2004/UT3 - Another great FPS.
+Raised the watermark for multi-player FPS with its variety of weapons and gameplay.
+As soon as it was released, I stopped caring about anything to do with Quake 3 .

-The Longest Journey - It is rare that a game can completely transport me to another world, and make me care about its inhabitants.
+The Longest Journey - It is rare that a game can completely transport me to another world, and make me care about its inhabitants with such affection.
 This excellent adventure game's got it all: beautiful visuals, gorgeous music, intriguing story, interesting characters, and most of all, a lovable heroine.
 I wish there would be more games like this.
+(Unfortunately, the sequel, Dreamfall, didn't quite live up to expectations.)

-Alien VS Predator 2 - The Marine campaign of this game is the most terrifying gaming experience I've ever had, but the other two campaigns weren't as impressive.
-The multiplayer of this game is awesome as well, allowing you to play as all three species.
-Being the alien really rocked, as you can climb walls and ceilings, and also move with such speed and grace.
+Alien VS Predator 2 - The Marine campaign of this game was one of the most terrifying gaming experiences I've ever had, but the other two campaigns weren't as impressive.
+The multiplayer of this game was awesome as well, allowing you to play as all three species.
+Being the alien really rocked, as you could climb walls and ceilings, and also move with such speed and grace.

-Far Cry - Although I had a few complaints about the game, it is really one of the best FPS games ever.
-Highly immersive and insanely fun, with technological breakthrough in graphics in terms of open terrain.
-The thing that bugged me the most was the fact that the main character didn't have the common sense to get out of his red and white hawaiian shirt and slip into a camouflage or green shirt instead.
+Far Cry - One of the best FPS ever made, with an engaging story, insane amount of fun, and technological breakthrough in graphics in terms of open terrain.
+The one silly thing that bugged me was the fact that the main character didn't have the common sense to get out of his red and white hawaiian shirt and slip into a camouflage or green shirt instead.
+The game was engaging before the sci-fi element kicked in, but once the sci-fi element crept into the game, it became amazing.

 Artists:

-John Singer Sargent - Amazing painter with one of the widest range.
-Most know him as a master of the portrait, but this man is far more than that--his landscapes, impressionistic experiments, watercolors, and figure sketches are all first rate.
+John Singer Sargent - Amazing impressionism-influenced realist.
+Most know him as a master of the portrait, but he was far more than that--his landscapes, impressionistic experiments, watercolors, and figure sketches are all first rate.

-John William Waterhouse - One of the best Victorian painters.
-He is often categorized as a Pre-Raphaelite, but he really wasn't part of that movement.
+John William Waterhouse - Of all the Victorian era painters that loved to focus on feminine beauty, he's the best of the bunch.
+He is often categorized as a Pre-Raphaelite, but he was really a Neoclassicist.

-Pino - Was mostly known for his romance novel covers, but later on pursued his fine art career.
+Pino - Pino was mostly known for his romance novel covers, but later on pursued his fine art career.
 Amazing painter with a lot of spontaneity and a colorful palette.
+How he conducted the business/commercial side of his career is a bit distasteful to me (some of his practices reeked of mass-production and doing things only for the sake of money).

 Jeremy Lipking - He started out like a younger Richard Schmid, but eventually found his own voice.